 The easiest way to make money with credit cards is by earning rewards, particularly cash back rewards and big signup bonuses.
 So long as you use a cash back credit card for purchases you were going to make anyway, and then pay your bill in full to avoid interest, you’re getting free money back.
 Same goes for credit card signup bonuses: As long as the spending requirement is money you would’ve spent in that timeframe anyway, the bonus is free money.

-Other ways to make money with credit cards, at least indirectly, include peer-to-peer lending and, possibly, piggybacking credit (though that’s frowned upon).
+Other ways to make money with credit cards, at least indirectly, include peer-to-peer lending.
 Nevertheless, taking full advantage of rewards remains the easiest, most reliable way to make money with credit cards, as you can discover in greater detail below.

 Any rewards credit card will reduce the cost of the purchases that you make, but cash back credit cards make it easiest to make money.
 Cash rewards cards give you cash back on purchases that you can redeem for statement credits, personal checks and/or bank account deposits.
 You can also set up automatic cash back redemption, so that once your earnings hit a certain amount, they’re cashed out according to your preferences.